SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 [image assetsSrc="Angular-Forms.png" /]

-As you can see above, it must contain:
+As you can see above, it contains:

 - A **Processor** input field with a label, and a placeholder of "Intel Core i7"